Big Brother (franchise): Fake evictions

-In the thirteenth Brazilian series, Anamara Barreira was fake-evicted.
+In the thirteenth Brazilian series, Anamara Barreira was fake evicted.
 She was removed and put into a small private apartment without the other housemates knowing she was still in the house.
 After 24 hours, she returned to the house as Head of Household and with immunity from eviction that week.
-In the sixteenth Brazilian series, Ana Paula Renault was similarly fake-evicted, put into a small private apartment, and returned after 48 hours with immunity from eviction that week.
-In the eighteen Brazilian series, Gleici Damasceno was similarly fake-evicted, put into a small private apartment, and returned after 72 hours with immunity from eviction and with the power to put someone to eviction.
+In the sixteenth Brazilian series, Ana Paula Renault was similarly fake evicted, put into a small private apartment, and returned after 48 hours with immunity from eviction that week.
+In the eighteen Brazilian series, Gleici Damasceno was similarly fake evicted, put into a small private apartment, and returned after 72 hours with immunity from eviction and with the power to put someone to eviction.

 In the first Turkish series, there is a fake eviction in week 10.

 The Indian version Bigg Boss sees frequent fake evictions.
-In Kannada Bigg Boss season 4, winner Pratham and co-contestant Malavika were kept in secret room after fake eviction for one week and they were both allowed in the Bigg Boss house.
+In Bigg Boss Kannada season 4, winner Pratham and co-contestant Malavika were kept in secret room after fake eviction for one week and they were both allowed in the Bigg Boss house.

-Similarly in Kannada Bigg Boss season 5, firstly Jaya Srinivasan and Sameer Acharya were put into the secret room after fake eviction for one week and then Sameer Acharya was allowed into the house but Jaya Srinivasan was evicted from the secret room itself.
+Similarly, in Bigg Boss Kannada season 5, firstly Jaya Srinivasan and Sameer Acharya were put into the secret room after fake eviction for one week and then Sameer Acharya was allowed into the house, but Jaya Srinivasan was evicted from the secret room itself.
 In the same season, the runner up Divakar was put into the secret room after fake eviction for one week.

 Coaches

-The fourteenth US season had four house guests from past seasons return to coach twelve new house guests, playing for a separate prize of $100,000.
+The fourteenth American season had four house guests from past seasons return to coach twelve new house guests, playing for a separate prize of $100,000.
 However, in a reset twist, they opted to join the normal game alongside the other house guests.